Are Your Credentials Up For Sale On The Dark Web?

 At CRINTEL, we help SMEs protect their most important assets.
 Your Brand, Customers and Cashflow with early detection of cyber threats.
 Human-Vetted, Real-Time Cyber Threat Intelligence.

 Protect Your Brand

 Protect Your Customers

 Cyber Threat Intelligence is the process of searching for and keeping track of personal information found on a portion of the internet not accessible via normal means - the dark web.

 Hackers leverage the dark web to create multiple ecosystems where they can buy and sell credentials - contact information: name, emails, phone, credit cards, etc.

 Even the best cyber security defences can easily be breached.
 How?
 By 'Trusted' staff, client and supplier emails.
-Which is why businesses small and large should invest in cyber intelligence solutions.
+Which is why businesses small and large should invest in cyber intelligence solutions, like dark web monitoring.

 What is the Dark Web?

 The dark web is made up of sites that are not indexed by search engines and are only accessible through specialty networks such as The Onion Router (ToR).
 Often, the dark web is used by website operators who want to remain anonymous.
 The ‘Dark Web’ is a subset of the ‘Deep Web’.